Decoding Sweeteners From Stevia To Coconut Sugar: The Good, The Bad, And The Ugly

 Like stevia and sugar alcohols, monk fruit sugar or luo han guo fruit is another low-carb sweetener option.
 It's fermented from the pulp of the fruit, which removes the sugars but leaves a residual sweet flavor.
-Used for hundreds of years in Asian countries where it is harvested, monk fruit contains beneficial antioxidants called mogrosides.
-Because of this, our little friend monk has been used as a natural anti-inflammatory tool for centuries in Chinese medicine.
+Used for hundreds of years in Asian countries where it is harvested, this “Buddha fruit” contains beneficial antioxidants called mogrosides.
+Because of this, our little friend monk has been used as a natural antioxidant and anti-inflammatory method for centuries in Chinese medicine.

 The Bottom Line

-Like with anything, however, every person is very different, and for those with chronic health conditions even some of these decent sweeteners need to be avoided entirely or for a certain time.
+Like with anything, however, every person is very different, and for those with chronic health conditions even some of these decent sweeteners need to be avoided entirely or for a certain period of time.
 Make sure to work with a functional medicine doctor to determine your individual needs.